vaiseys/dav-course/homework/dv_chapter_05.md

 Plot a bar plot that shows these percentages by school.

-What trends do you see?
+What patterns do you see?
 Who are the two teams that have won the most?

 ## Question 2